Moving to Dubai from the UK? Here’s everything you need to know

 There is a compulsory health check as part of the visa process, after which you are issued the Emirates ID card.
 Make sure that all your details are correct on the identity card.
 You will need it for most transactions in Dubai, like opening a bank account, renting an apartment or enrolling your kids in school.

-Another thing that expats from the UK must also consider is that medical insurance is mandatory in the UAE.
+Another thing that expats from the UK must remember is that medical insurance is mandatory in the UAE.
 For those of you on employment visas, your company/sponsor will take care of your medical insurance.
 If you have dependents or are on an investor visa, you must apply for the insurance yourself.

 Living As A British Expat in Dubai